-References for M641
+References for M642

-Our primary reference for M641 will be the assigned textbook, Principles of Applied Mathematics: transformations and approximations, 2nd Edition, by James P. Keener, but we'll have several additional references as well.
+Our primary reference for M642 will be the assigned textbook, Principles of Applied Mathematics: transformations and approximations, 2nd Edition, by James P. Keener, but we'll have several additional references as well.
 My goal in providing this list is not to suggest that students get copies of these books, but rather to give students an idea of where my lectures are coming from.
-Since the book by Hunter and Nachtergade is available for free on line, I do suggest students download a copy of that (see the link on our course web site).
+Since the book by Hunter and Nachtergade is available for free on line, I do suggest students download a copy of that (see the link below).